MJR7-Mk5 Test Results

 Intermodulation distortion at 1kHz produced by 19kHz plus 20kHz, each at 2V rms, was measured at -126dB.
 (This figure is the ratio of rms amplitude of distortion product and the 20kHz component of the test signal.
 If stated relative to the rms level of the whole test signal the result would be 3dB better.)
-The 1kHz component is even lower than for the MJR9, but there are higher order components at 1kHz intervals either side of the test frequencies (which are actually 19.3kHz and 20.3kHz because my fixed frequency '19kHz' oscillator has drifted and needs recalibrating).
+There are higher order components at 1kHz intervals either side of the test frequencies (which are actually 19.3kHz and 20.3kHz because my fixed frequency '19kHz' oscillator has drifted and needs recalibrating).
 These components are evidence of odd order distortion (3rd, 5th and 7th), but the levels are higher simply because there is far less feedback loop gain at those frequencies to reduce these components.
 Increasing quiescent current can reduce the 3rd order products, but then the higher order products increase a little, so I am happy to stick with 100mA quiescent current.
 The 3rd order products are the highest at about -108dB.
 As usual -10dB is calibrated at 100mV rms and the test signal is partly nulled.

 Next are square waves at 10kHz into 7R5 resistance with parallel 2u2 capacitance.
 First is the result across the load, where the ringing is clearly visible.
 The second is before the output inductor where almost no effect can be seen, showing that the ringing is just a resonance effect of the inductor plus capacitance, there is very little effect from the amplifier itself.
 Using 1uF or less capacitance there is no obvious ringing either before or after the inductor.
 The level of 'ringing' is also affected by the amplifier input filter, so this is not a reliable way to compare different designs.
 It is also not the best way to test for stability problems, for this I prefer looking at clipping with various loads.

-Clipping at high frequencies was initially a problem, and a circuit change was needed to prevent the LM234 switching off during clipping.
-Here is the result at 1kHz, and to check for problems at high frequencies the second image is at 100kHz, where nothing serious is found.
+Here is the result of clipping at 1kHz, and to check for problems at higher frequencies the second image is at 100kHz, where nothing serious is found.
 The peak to peak outputs are about the same, 44V, at both frequencies, demonstrating that slew rate is more than adequate, at least 10 times greater than the peak level I found was needed for music on CD.
 My signal generator only goes up to 100kHz but there is really no point testing any higher.
 Since this test the compensation capacitor has been reduced from 220pF to 100pF so the maximum slew rate should be even higher.

 The 4V signal level used for most of the distortion tests is chosen to reveal crossover distortion.
 At much lower levels the output stage can remain in class-A and so have no significant crossover effects, and at much higher levels the crossover region is a relatively small proportion of the output and here also crossover effects may have less effect.
 Lateral mosfets don't have the fall in gain common to bipolar transistors at high output current, and have far less increase in nonlinear capacitance than vertical mosfets near to clipping, so a great increase in distortion at higher output is not expected.
 I checked the 2nd, 3rd, 4th and 5th harmonic levels as a function of output voltage into a 7R5 load at 10kHz, and these are plotted next.
 The only surprise is that the 2nd harmonic percentage stays almost constant as output is increased from 4V up to 13V.